aazuspan/geeSharp/README.md

 Note that quality metrics are affected by spatial resolution, so when comparing unsharpened and pan-sharpened images, always resample and reproject the unsharpened image to high resolution first to ensure an accurate comparison!

-## Disclaimer

-- There is no guarantee of accuracy in this library.
-I would strongly recommend validating results against an established tool such as GDAL or SAGA GIS.
-- Functions are designed for and tested with Landsat 8 TOA data.
-They should be usable with other data sources, but may require modification.
-- Most sharpening functions will accept input images with any number of bands.
-However, algorithm accuracy may depend on spectral overlap between input bands and the panchromatic band.
-Make sure that the sharpening algorithm you select is compatible with your input imagery.

 ## References